STEALTHTEMP1/openwebui-installer/NATIVE_WRAPPER_ANALYSIS.md

 Instead of rebuilding Open WebUI's interface natively, **wrap the existing web interface** in a native macOS application with **bundled container runtime**.
 This approach leverages Open WebUI's excellent web UI while providing native macOS integration and **making Docker completely invisible** to users.

+**Note:** Current focus is macOS only.
+Linux and Windows wrappers are future roadmap items.

 ## 🚀 Why Level 3 Complete Abstraction is Revolutionary

 ### ✅ Advantages